hhprg/C64Engine/README.md

 Install [KickAssembler](http://theweb.dk/KickAssembler/Main.html#frontpage) to build the project.

-Install [VICE](https://vice-emu.sourceforge.io/) to run the built project or to run Bin/Engine.prg.
+Install [VICE](https://vice-emu.sourceforge.io/) to run the built project or to run Bin/Engine.prg (sys 2112 to start).

 Install [CharPad](https://subchristsoftware.itch.io/charpad-free-edition) to view the background char tile map file in the Assets folder (from the game IO).